rogerz343/friends/readme.md

 ## Files
 - `Person.java`: A class that stores various information about a person, such as `id`, `name`, and `url`.
 - `Graph.java`: A class that represents an undirected graph.
-Includes various graph operations and algorithms.
+- `Graphs.java`: A class that contains functions and operations on `Graph`s.
 - `InterruptibleRobot.java`: A class that wraps/extends a `java.awt.Robot` such that it can be interrupted by manually moving the mouse.
 - `Harvester.java`: A class that is used to download the dynamically generated `.html` file of a facebook user's Friends page (with all friends loaded on the page), using an `InterruptibleRobot`.
 - `FriendsHtmlParser.java`: A class that is used to parse the `.html` Friends page that is obtained from `Harvester#beginNewHarvest()` and `Harvester#harvestAllPages`, extracting information such as a list of the user's friends.